sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/DAC-README.md

     - refer to the `viya4-deployment-darksite/mirrormgr-to-ecr` folder in this repository for helper scripts

 2. **Push 3rd party baseline images to ECR:**
-    - refer to the `viya4-deployment-darksite/baseline-to-ecr` folder in this repository for helper scripts
+    - Refer to the `viya4-deployment-darksite/baseline-to-ecr` folder in this repository for helper scripts
-    - note: OpenLDAP is only required if you are planning to use OpenLDAP for your deployment.
+    - :memo: Note: OpenLDAP is only required if you are planning to use OpenLDAP for your deployment.
 Script to automate this is located [here](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/baseline-to-ecr/openldap.sh) [here](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/baseline-to-ecr/openldap.sh).

 3. **(Optional) If OpenLDAP is needed, follow instructions to modify a local viya4-deployment image clone**
     - Refer to the [`viya4-deployment-darksite/darksite-openldap-mod`](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-aws-darksite/darksite-openldap-mod) [`viya4-deployment-darksite/darksite-openldap-mod`](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-aws-darksite/darksite-openldap-mod) folder for procedures.
 You can build the container using the script or do it manually.

-4. **Deployment machine has Internet access - use viya4-deployment for baseline,install**
+4. **Use viya4-deployment for "baseline,install"**

    1. Use built in variables for baseline configurations in your `ansible-vars.yaml` file:
         - Example `ansible-vars.yaml` provided [here](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/deployment-machine-assets/software/ansible-vars-iac.yaml) [here](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/deployment-machine-assets/software/ansible-vars-iac.yaml)
         - The goal here is to change the image references to point to ECR versus an Internet facing repository and add cluster subnet ID annotations for the nginx load balancers:
             - Replace `{{ AWS_ACCT_ID }}` with your AWS account ID